 Once we arrived on the train from Venice to Florence we were able to walk from the train station to two of the Airbnb’s our group rented.
 After checking in to those our host drove us to the 2nd location where I slept.
 Our Airbnb was the furthest from the train but closest to Duomo Square.
 New to Airbnb?
 Save $40 on your first stay by signing up here.
 Read my 8 Tips to Guarantee a Great Airbnb Experience!
 Below is a photo of one of the rooms in the Airbnb we stayed in.

-Day 1 in Florence: Accademia, Duomo Square, Vecchio
+Florence with Kids Day 1: Accademia, Duomo Square, Vecchio

 We planned on watching the sunset at Ponte Trinita or Vecchio but we were so exhausted we ended up taking a nap before dinner.
 In hindsight, I wish we would have sucked it up and went but you live and learn.
 These are the views we missed.

-Day 2 in Florence: Full Day Tuscany Tour
+Day 2 in Florence with Kids: Florence to Pisa on a Full Day Tuscany Tour

 We couldn’t imagine visiting Italy and not visiting the countryside and the Leaning Tower of Pisa so we decided we would do a tour.
 We took this Full Day Tuscany Tour which visited Siena, San Gimignano, and Pisa.
 It was a really long day, 12 hours, but it was totally worth it.